coralabo/DynaX/README.md

 peft >= 0.14.0

 ## Datasets Installation
-By loading the dataset online or downloading it through the following link： Download the wikitext2 dataset from [here](https://huggingface.co/datasets/mindchain/wikitext2) Download the ptb dataset from [here](https://huggingface.co/datasets/ptb-text-only/ptb_text_only) Download the c4 dataset from [here]([www.baidu.com](https://huggingface.co/datasets/allenai/c4))
+By loading the dataset online or downloading it through the following link<br>
+Download the wikitext2 dataset from [here](https://huggingface.co/datasets/mindchain/wikitext2)<br>
+Download the ptb dataset from [here](https://huggingface.co/datasets/ptb-text-only/ptb_text_only)<br>
+Download the c4 dataset from [here]([www.baidu.com](https://huggingface.co/datasets/allenai/c4))

 # Experiments